 An avid chamber musician, Murrath has collaborated with Miriam Fried, Pamela Frank, Richard Goode, Laurence Lesser, Paul Katz, Donald Weilerstein, Gidon Kremer, Kim Kashkashian, Menahem Pressler, Radovan Vlatkovic, Arnold Steinhardt, Peter Wiley, David Soyer, and Mitsuko Uchida.

-Festivals include IMS Prussia Cove (UK), Ravinia’s Steans Institute for Young Artists (Chicago), Verbier Festival Academy, Gstaad Festival (Switzerland), Caramoor Rising Stars (New York), Great Lakes Festival (Michigan) and Marlboro Music Festival (Vermont).
+Festivals include IMS Prussia Cove (UK), Ravinia’s Steans Institute for Young Artists (Chicago), and Marlboro Music Festival (Vermont), Juventus (France), Lockenhaus (Austria).

-Violist Dimitri Murrath began his musical education at the Yehudi Menuhin School studying with Natalia Boyarsky, and went on to work in London with David Takeno at the Guildhall School of Music and Drama.
+Dimitri Murrath began his musical education at the Yehudi Menuhin School studying with Natalia Boyarsky, and went on to work in London with David Takeno at the Guildhall School of Music and Drama.
 He graduated with an Artist Diploma from the New England Conservatory as a student of Kim Kashkashian.
-He is on the Viola Faculty of New England Conservatory and Longy School of Music.
+He is on the Viola Faculty of New England Conservatory.